On fast CP violating interactions in leptogenesis

 The flavour structure is given by the projectors $K_{\alpha} \equiv \Gamma_\alpha/\sum_\beta \Gamma_\beta$ and by the flavoured CP asymmetries.
-To give an interesting example we have chosen a rather hierarchical set of projectors, namely $K_{e}=0.03, K_{\mu}=0.1$, and $K_{\tau} = 1 - K_{e} - K_{\mu} = 0.87$.
-Instead, the flavoured CP asymmetries are taken to be all equal to some value $\bar \epsilon$, $\epsilon_\mu = \bar \epsilon$ and $\epsilon_\tau = -0.5 \bar \epsilon$ (while $\epsilon_e=0$), therefore the $\Delta_\alpha$ asymmetries are simply proportional to $\bar \epsilon$ and in the figure we plot $\abs{Y_{\Delta_\alpha}/\bar \epsilon}$ (note that the total CP asymmetry $\epsilon \equiv \sum_\alpha \epsilon_\alpha = 3 \bar \epsilon$).
-Since some of the projectors are very small, the effective mass has been taken considerably large, $\tilde m =1$~eV, in order that the CP violating Yukawa interactions of all the lepton flavours are fast (here we are not interested in how much baryon asymmetry is produced but in how well the SWBA works in a rather sophisticated example).
+For the projectors we have chosen the values $K_e=0$, $K_{\mu}=0.2$, and $K_{\tau} = 1 - K_{e} - K_{\mu} = 0.8$.
+Furthermore, the flavoured CP asymmetries are taken to be proportional to some parameter $\bar \epsilon$, $\epsilon_\mu = \bar \epsilon$ and $\epsilon_\tau = -0.5 \bar \epsilon$ (while $\epsilon_e=0$), therefore the $\Delta_\alpha$ asymmetries are simply proportional to $\bar \epsilon$ and in the figure we plot $\abs{Y_{\Delta_\alpha}/\bar \epsilon}$ (note that the total CP asymmetry $\epsilon \equiv \sum_\alpha \epsilon_\alpha = 0.5 \bar \epsilon$).
 From the figure it is clear that in the strong washout regime, after the $Y_{\Delta_{\alpha}}$ change sign and until they begin to freeze, the balance condition rules the evolution of the asymmetries also in flavoured cases.
 Also note that the ratios between the flavoured Yukawa interaction rates of the heavy neutrinos and the expansion rate of the universe can be read from the $W(z)$ curve in Fig.~\eqref{fig:1} weighted by the corresponding flavour projector and an overall 1/2 factor due to the different value of the effective mass used in this example.